ClearMappingCo/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Start by clicking the **Add Raster Layer** ![Add Raster Layer tool](images/add-raster.png){ height=20 } button
 - Then choose **Browse** and navigate to My Documents
-- Select one of the ASCII GRID files you downloaded from the PopChange site
+- Select one of the ASCII GRID files you downloaded from the PopChange site. *Change the file type to 'All files (*.*)' if needed*
 - Click **Open**
 - QGIS will ask what coordinate system the files are stored in
 - Type '27700' into the filter box and select 'OSGB 1936 / British National Grid'.